These ground beef Crockpot recipes are here to make weeknight dinners quick and easy!

 Don’t forget to add cheese before serving!

-Hamburger stew is often referred to as poor man’s stew because it uses simple ingredients and is budget friendly.
-This crock pot poor man’s stew really is slow cooked perfection.
+Hamburger stew is often referred to as poor man’s stew because it uses simple ingredients and is budget-friendly.

 With this rich and savory soup, you can even throw in a few extra veggies.
 The kids will never know!

 You won’t find any traditional Asian flavors in this slow cooker Chinese pie.
 It’s actually an adaptation of shepherd’s pie, made by Chinese cooks while building the Canadian railway in the late 19th century.